scottamass/Devops-Course-Starter/README.md

 bord id can been found in the address bar see exmaple below
 ![Alt text](todo_app/readmeimages/screenshot.jpg "Optional title") go to the CONFIG.py file and update your bord varible with the board varible from trello board

+## TESTING
+unit tests have be added to this project for the following :

+# adding items to a doing list
+# adding items to a done list

+# adding items to a To-do list

+to run all tests navigte to the project folder and run the command "pytest" to run all the tests